VolkanSah/WP-AI-HUB/README.md

 ## License
 This project is dual licensed under : Apache-2.0 [LICENSE] + ESOL[ESOL]-1.1 —
 > by © Volkan Kücükbudak for a more secure internet.

+### Note:
+This plugin is not perfekt and must be seen as a test of AI Coding and Human interaktivity.
+If its usefull, send feedback, if i will use it for wordpress i do not know but i jnow whats needed in web :P here an boilerplate from AI for AI orchestret by a Wannabe Professor :D